Winston H. Hsu

 Research Asia, accepted.

-Chen for having successful job interviews and decided to join FX
+Chen for having successful job interviews and having decided to

-Palo Alto Laboratory (CA, USA) as a researcher and master
+(CA, USA) as a researcher and master student Kuan-Yu

 Chu for joining Microsoft